 10. Comfortable Environment:

 The miracle of birth is not easy, but it is worth it.
-At the end of the most painful event in your life, will be the most precious thing in it.
-While some women do opt to not use any medication during labour and go the more natural route, not every woman can handle the pain.
+At the end of the most painful event in your life, will be the most precious thing that you have been waiting for.
+While some women do opt not to use any medication during labour and go the more natural route, not every woman can handle the pain.
 Many who try avoiding pain medications change their minds at the last minute.
 Be sure to do your research well and make all your preferences clear to your doctor in advance.
-Also, incorporate the tips given above to help you deal with most of your pain in the natural way.
+Also, incorporate the tips given above to help you deal with most of your pain in a natural way.